-Most of the performance metrics discussed in this paper, including NEQ(f), C{NEQ} , SNRi, and $Edge\ SNRi$, are sensitive to exposure, increasing as exposure increases.
-For this reason, we need to maintain consistent exposure when acquiring images, especially when comparing different cameras.
+Most of the performance metrics discussed in this paper, including NEQ(f), C_4 , SNRi, and Edge Location σ , (but not C{max}) are sensitive to exposure.
+For this reason, we need to maintain consistent exposure when acquiring images for comparing different cameras.
 Linearized Digital Numbers (DNs or pixel levels) should be similar.
 A reasonable level will need to be established as we develop best practices for measurement.

 Low light measurements are, of course, important, especially for video systems, where the maximum exposure time is limited, making it necessary to increase the analog gain (at the expense of SNR) at low light levels.
-It may be fruitful to measure C_4 (rather than C{max}) as a function of exposure, especially at low light.
-We are still developing best practices for taking advantage of the new metrics.
+This makes it fruitful to measure C_4 as a function of exposure over a range of light levels.